IDinsight/ask-a-question/docs/develop/setup.md

     cp template.litellm_proxy.env .litellm_proxy.env
     ```

+3. Update `.litellm_proxy.env` with LLM service credentials.
+This will be used by
-3. Update `.litellm_proxy.env` to enable LiteLLM Proxy Server to authenticate to LLM services.
-This is sufficient for local
+   LiteLLM Proxy Server to authenticate to LLM services.

-   development setup.
-See [Configuring AAQ](../deployment/config-options.md) for more
+    For local development setup, this is the only file you need to update to get started.
+For more
-   information about other environment variables.
+    information on the variables used here and other template environment files, see [Configuring AAQ](../deployment/config-options.md).

 4. (optional) Edit which LLMs are used in the
    [`litellm_proxy_config.yaml`](https://github.com/IDinsight/ask-a-question/blob/main/deployment/docker-compose/litellm_proxy_config.yaml).